Powell Family Cooking

 • Budget-Friendly: Uses affordable ingredients that are often pantry staples.

-• Red Pepper and Onion: Finely diced to add sweetness and depth of flavor.
+• Red Pepper and Shallot: Finely diced to add sweetness and depth of flavor.

 • Green Onion: Adds a mild, fresh taste.